Upcoming Training Sessions

 - Our contractual relationship with Blackboard will end on June 30, 2024.

 - Faculty, students, and staff will have direct access to Blackboard until October 22, 2023.
-After that you will have to send an email to [email protected] to retrieve old Blackboard content.
+After that faculty may request content by completing the Blackboard Content Request Form.

 - After June 30, 2024 we will no longer have access to the Blackboard environment.